Churchillcodes/Gleamy-frontend/README.md

 Gleamy Baby Cots & Furniture is a Nairobi-based furniture manufacturer specializing in baby cots, toddler beds, storage furniture, and custom home fittings.
 This frontend replaces what was previously a manual, WhatsApp-only sales process with a modern digital storefront — while keeping WhatsApp as the final, familiar step customers already trust.

+The storefront is powered by a dynamic product catalogue and hero carousel that automatically surfaces live products from inventory, ensuring the homepage always reflects currently available furniture without manual content updates.

 It ships with two experiences in one codebase:

 - **A public storefront** for browsing, searching, and inquiring about products — with a lightweight lead-capture step that tells the business where its customers are coming from